egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 I would prefer n-grams because the Neural Language Models require lots of words to perform thier best.
 Moreover, starting with a simple model is always a good choice due to its low memory and computational requirements.

+**7.** For n-gram language models, does increasing the context length (n) improve the model’s performance?
+Why or why not?

+Increasinf context length n may contribute the model performance especially the model is too simple for the given dataset.
+When we increase the size n, the context of the given word is detemined based on more nearby words.
+This allows the model to capture more complex meanings.
+However, if the model is already appropriate for the given task, increasing n may decrease the model performance (besides increasing the computational requirements).
+If the text data is not too complex, then model tends to overfit i.e. includes more words then necessary.

 # 8.2.2 Computer vision

 **1.** For neural networks that work with images like VGG-19, InceptionNet, you often see a visualization of what type of features each filter captures.
 How are these visualizations created?